mainwp/mainwp-child/readme.txt

 = 3.4.3 - 8-24-17 =
 * Fixed: An issue with saving Bulk Setting Manager keys on some HTTPS sites
-* Fixed: timeout issues for the Bulk Settings Manager extension
+* Fixed: timeout issues for the Bulk Settings Manager Extension
 * Fixed: multiple issues with saving remote storage settings for the UpdraftPlus extension
 * Fixed: An issue with 404 email notification templates for the Maintenance extension
 * Fixed: An issue with saving Post and Page status as Private
 * Fixed: An issue with displaying the incorrect number of updates caused by server conflict
-* Fixed: An issue with displaying the locked status for Posts and Pages while Post/Page is being edited in MainWP Dashboard
+* Fixed: An issue with displaying the locked status for Posts and Pages while the Post/Page is being edited in MainWP Dashboard
 * Added: a function to check if a post or a page is being edited before saving changes from MainWP Dashboard
 * Added: the new 'mainwp_child_after_newpost' hook
-* Updated: compatibility for the new version of the Bulk Settings Manager extension
+* Updated: compatibility for the new version of the Bulk Settings Manager Extension
 * Updated: compatibility with the new version of the BackupBuddy plugin
 * Updated: compatibility with the new version of the Wordfence plugin
 * Updated: compatibility with the new version of the UpdraftPlus plugin